We may earn money when you click our links.

 New Hampshire Deregulaton of Electric and Natural Gas

-New Hampshire is one of thirteen states that has deregulated electricity service.
+New Hampshire is one of sixteen states that has deregulated electricity service.
 This gives you the opportunity to choose between electric providers for your home.
 Choose your city below to see a list of utility providers available in your area.

 Utility Providers by City in New Hampshire